ibm-garage/infrastructure-scripts/examples/F5-BIG-IP/README.md

-# Install F5 Big-IP and Optional Wireguard on IBM Cloud
+# Install F5 BIG-IP and Optional Wireguard on IBM Cloud

 *This is a work-in-progress*

 ## Introduction

-This set of example Terraform scripts demonstrates how to provision a [F5 Big IP](https://cloud.ibm.com/catalog/content/ibmcloud_schematics_bigip_multinic_declared-1.0-d33f1544-e938-478a-b0dd-d883370f08d0-global).
+This set of example Terraform scripts demonstrates how to provision a [F5 BIG-IP](https://cloud.ibm.com/catalog/content/ibmcloud_schematics_bigip_multinic_declared-1.0-d33f1544-e938-478a-b0dd-d883370f08d0-global).

-* Automate creation of the three subnets required by F5 Big IP for each of its network interfaces
+* Automate creation of the three subnets required by F5 BIG-IP for each of its network interfaces
 * Optionally create a wireguard server for VPN access to the management console
-* Provision the F5 Big IP
+* Provision the F5 BIG-IP

-Note that when the F5 is provisioned, a floating-ip will be attached to the management interface in order for it to validate the BYOL license.
-After the F5 has finished initializing and validating the license, you then move the floating-ip to the external interface.
+Note that when the F5 BIG-IP is provisioned, a floating-ip will be attached to the management interface in order for it to validate the BYOL license.
+After the F5 BIG-IP has finished initializing and validating the license, you then move the floating-ip to the external interface.
 Detailed instructions are provided below.

 ## Prerequisites